redhat-developer/odo/docs/website/docs/overview/dev_and_deploy.md

 * Want to preview any changes
 * Testing initial Kubernetes support for your application
 * Want to debug and run tests
-* Deploy privately on a local development environment
+* Run the application on a local development environment

 ## When should I use `odo deploy`?